lizardcoder9999/python-rest-api/README.md

 ## Setup
-To run this project, you would have to clone this repo onto your server or host and install the requirements.txt.
+To run this project, you would have to clone this repository onto your server or host and install the requirements.txt.

  ```
  $ pip3 install -r requirements.txt